Research

 AI Content Governance: The Editorial Operating Model That Separates Brand-Building from Brand Damage

 Marketing teams adopted AI faster than any other business function.
-HubSpot's 2026 survey finds 86.4% of marketing teams use AI in at least one area, with 80.5%
+HubSpot's 2026 survey finds 86.4% of marketing teams use AI in at least one area, with 80.5% using it for content creation.

 March 2026